BIC and SWIFT codes are essential terminology you should be acquainted with if you are sending or receiving cross-border payments.

 Knowing where to find and how to use a SWIFT/BIC is indispensable and will prevent you from making costly mistakes.

-Typically, sending money abroad with the wrong BIC/SWIFT will cause your funds to be lost somewhere in the international banking network, and getting your hands back on them could take anywhere between a few days to several weeks, plus the fees charged by your bank to assist you in this operation (account for a USD 50 minimum spend for this).
+Typically, sending money abroad with the wrong BIC/SWIFT will cause your funds to be lost somewhere in the international banking network, and getting your hands back on them could take anywhere between a few days to several weeks.

 Below you will find everything you need to know about SWIFT/BIC codes.